ibm-cloud-docs/watsonx-code-assistant/rag-index-studio.md

 1. Click **Create project**.

-1. Select a cloud object storage instance in the **Storage** field.
-If the cloud object storage instance is not available in the drop-down list, create it.
+1. Select a Cloud Object Storage instance in the **Storage** field.
+If the Cloud Object Storage instance is not available in the drop-down list, create it.

 1. Click **Create**.

 1. Go to **Asset** tab in your project and click **Populate vector store** notebook.

-1. Follow the instructions in the `Populate vector store` notebook to index the code or document in the Github repository.
+1. Follow the instructions in the `Populate vector store` notebook to index the code or document.